alvaroabascar/webegg/README.md

 # webegg
-## Template to initiate a flask project
+## Simple template to quickly start a flask project

 --------------------